-Definitions of mental health often neglect the fact that mental health doesn’t mean a complete absence of negativity, that some people lack the resources and opportunities as others, and that productivity is not an accurate measure of a person’s health or happiness.
+Definitions of mental health often neglect the fact that being mentally healthy doesn’t mean a complete absence of negativity, that some people lack the resources and opportunities as others, and that productivity is not an accurate measure of a person’s health or happiness.

-Definitions of mental health also often stress actively making contributions to one’s community or society, which can exclude people who are shy, who do not have the opportunity to be active, or who have experienced rejection by others in their communities.
+Definitions of the term also often stress actively making contributions to one’s community or society, which can exclude people who are shy, who do not have the opportunity to be active, or who have experienced rejection by others in their communities.
 This does not necessarily mean that these individuals lack good mental health, however.

-Work productivity is also often used as a marker of mental health, but such definitions neglect individuals who are not able to work due to age, physical condition, or disability.
+Work productivity is also often used as a marker of mental wellness, but such definitions neglect individuals who are not able to work due to age, physical condition, or disability.